 Teaching Life-Saving Skills

 There are all kinds of groups out there that need to freshen up their first aid and CPR skills.
-Whether it’s a high school or a group of employees, your can share your knowledge as a healthcare provider with other communities around your area.
+Whether it’s a high school or a group of employees, you can share your knowledge as a healthcare provider with other communities around your area.
 You can reach out to local schools and businesses to see if they’re looking for anyone that can teach first aid and CPR.

 Flu Season and Pop-Up Immunization Clinics

 Flu season means just about everyone is going to need an immunization shot.
 Your community is bound to be full of pop-up immunization clinics like those you might see at a school, church or a community health center.
 With all the extra patients coming through the door, you can bet some of these clinics are going to need an extra pair of hands.
-Find out who is responsible for handing immunization shots in the community and see if you can help out for a short period of time.
+Find out who is responsible for handing immunization shots in the community and see if you can help out for a short period.

 Nursing Over the Phone

 New companies are offering healthcare advice over the phone.
 If you have a nursing degree, you can sign up to be a nurse at a healthcare call center.
-You might have to go into the office and answer the phone or you might be able to work from the comfort of your own home and work on your own schedule.
-If someone has a question about their health, just pick up the phone and pass along some of your valuable knowledge and advice.
+You might have to go into the office and answer the phone, or you might be able to work from the comfort of your own home and work on your schedule.
+If someone has a question about their health, pick up the phone and pass along some of your valuable knowledge and advice.